-Exploiting trust and friendship
+Exploiting Trust and Friendship

 Sometimes we depend on our family, friends, or co-workers for advice.
 When a scam artist targets groups of people, we call it affinity fraud.

-The internet offers scam artists access to millions of people, and they are taking full advantage of it.
 A fraudster can send positive news about the investment offer through web forums, groups on social networking websites, blog platforms, and promotional websites.
 Once the investment catches on, investors may start to share or talk about the information online, drawing others into the scheme.

 Covering it up